Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

-In their experiments, RLNs outperform deep neural networks and obtain results comparable to those of the gradient boosting decision trees algorithm, but they used only one data set with mainly numerical data to compare the models.
+In their experiments, RLNs outperform deep neural networks and obtain results comparable to those of the gradient boosting decision trees algorithm, but the evaluation relies on a data set with mainly numerical data to compare the models.
 The RLN paper does not address the issues of categorical data.
-For the experiments and the example implementation data sets with exclusively numerical data (except for gender attribute) were used.
+For the experiments and the example implementation data sets with exclusively numerical data (except for the gender attribute) were used.
 A similar idea is proposed in \citep{borisov2019cancelout}, where regularization coefficients are learned only in the first layer with a goal to extract feature importance.

-\cite{Kadra2021reg} state that simple multilayer perceptrons can outperform state-of-the-art algorithms on tabular data if deep learning networks are properly regularized.
-The authors of the work propose a "cocktail" of regularization with thirteen different techniques that are applied jointly.
+Kadra et al. \cite{Kadra2021reg} state that simple multilayer perceptrons can outperform state-of-the-art algorithms on tabular data if deep learning networks are properly regularized.
+The authors propose a ``cocktail'' of regularization with thirteen different techniques that are applied jointly.
 From those, the optimal subset and their subsidiary hyperparameters are selected.
-They demonstrate in extensive experiments that the "cocktails" regularization can not only improve the performance of multilayer perceptrons, but these simple models also outperform tree-based architectures.
+They demonstrate in extensive experiments that the ``cocktails'' regularization can not only improve the performance of multilayer perceptrons, but these simple models also outperform tree-based architectures.
 On the downside, the extensive per-data set regularization and hyperparameter optimization take much more computation time than the gradient boosting decision trees algorithm.

-There are several other works \citep{valdes2021lockout, fiedler2021simple} showing that strong regularization of deep neural networks is beneficial for tabular data.
+There are several other works \citep{valdes2021lockout, fiedler2021simple, lounici2021muddling} showing that strong regularization of deep neural networks can be beneficial for tabular data.